Ormonde (horse): 1886: Three-year-old season

 Going into the 1886 season, Ormonde was one of the favourites for the Derby.
 He was priced at 11/2, similar to Minting, Saraband and The Bard.

 2000 Guineas

 Ormonde started off his three-year-old campaign in the 2000 Guineas at Newmarket.
 The race was considered a clash between Ormonde, the unbeaten Middle Park winner Minting and Saraband.
 In a small field of six, Minting was sent off the 11/10 favourite, Saraband at 3/1 and Ormonde at 7/2.
 This time Ormonde was ridden by George Barrett, with Fred Archer riding Saraband.
 The horses ran almost in line in the early stages.
 Saraband began to struggle and was beaten with two furlongs to run.
 At this point Ormonde and Minting took over the lead from St. Mirin.
-Ormonde then went on to record as easy 2 length victory over Minting, with Mephisto a further 10 lengths back in third, who in turn was two lengths ahead of Saraband.
+Ormonde then went on to record an easy 2 length victory over Minting, with Mephisto a further 10 lengths back in third, who in turn was two lengths ahead of Saraband.